-- MDY, like SLY, is trapped within both a downtrend and sideways consolidation.
+- MDY, unlike SLY, finally broke above downtrend resistance on Friday.

-- MDY has now registered a short-term "buy" signal, but needs to be confirmed by a break above resistance.
+- MDY has now registered a short-term "buy" signal, but needs to be confirmed by a solid break above resistance.
 That has yet to occur, so be patient for now.

 - MDY is back to overbought so, like small-caps, it is make or break if mid-caps are going to make a move higher.

 - Short-Term Positioning: Neutral

 - Last Week: No holding

 - o This Week: No holding

 - Long-Term Positioning: Bearish